Quick Legal Facts

 Restrictions on Sale or Transfer:

-Restriction on the manufacturing and commerce in automatic knives were removed in 2013.
+Restrictions on the manufacturing and commerce of automatic knives were removed in 2013.
 See discussion below.

 Restrictions on Carry in Specific Locations/Circumstances:

 Yes.
 12-16,134.
 Knives and knife making components; regulation by municipality, limitations

 Kansas knife law changed significantly in 2013.
 The changes included the repeal of portions of 21-6301.
 Criminal use of weapons and 21-6301.
 Criminal use of weapons; along with enactment of 12-16,134.
 Knives and knife making components; regulation by municipality, limitations, which provides for, among other protections, preemption of local regulation.

 The effect of the 2013 changes on 21-6301 was the elimination of the restriction on manufacturing, purchasing, and selling of “switchblade” knives.